Henry Davis Sleeper: Post-war

 After the war, Sleeper's practice expanded and he won national recognition via prestigious periodicals and several high-visibility clients.
 Isabella Stewart Gardner commissioned work from him; Henry Francis du Pont engaged his assistance with the big new wing of the family's massive Delaware house, Winterthur, now a famed museum of American decorative arts; he designed for Hollywood stars Joan Crawford and Fredric March.
 In May 1934, he was granted an Honorary Membership in the American Institute of Architects.

 Sleeper also maintained a townhouse in Boston, which was published in Country Life in 1930.

-Sleeper died in Massachusetts General Hospital of leukemia on September 22, 1934, and is buried in his family's plot in Mount Auburn Cemetery in Watertown and Cambridge, Massachusetts.
+Sleeper died in Massachusetts General Hospital of leukemia on September 22, 1934, aged 56.
+He is buried in his family's plot in Mount Auburn Cemetery in Watertown and Cambridge, Massachusetts.
 Andrew wrote the memorial tribute published in the Gloucester Daily Times.

 Personal life

-Sleeper had never married and left no direct descendants.
-His relationship with Andrew, also a lifelong bachelor, was intense, and may have been a sexual one as well.
+Sleeper never married and left no direct descendants.

-Sleeper also maintained a townhouse in Boston, which was published in Country Life in 1930.
+He maintained a townhouse in Boston, which was published in Country Life in 1930.

+Death and legacy

 Sleeper died in Massachusetts General Hospital of leukemia on September 22, 1934, and is buried in his family's plot in Mount Auburn Cemetery in Watertown and Cambridge, Massachusetts.
 Andrew wrote the memorial tribute published in the Gloucester Daily Times.

-Because he had no direct descendants, Beauport was sold to Helena Woolworth McCann, the daughter of Frank Winfield Woolworth, who was contacted by Henry Francis Du Pont urging that Sleeper's rooms remain exactly as they were as the value of the house and its collection of art objects depended primarily on their being left unchanged.
+As he had no direct descendants, Beauport was sold to Helena Woolworth McCann, the daughter of Frank Winfield Woolworth, who was contacted by Henry Francis Du Pont urging that Sleeper's rooms remain exactly as they were as the value of the house and its collection of art objects depended primarily on their being left unchanged.
 McCann preserved the house as it was; at her death, the house was inherited by her daughters from whose hands it passed into the care of Historic New England in 1942.
 The McCanns' daughter, also named Helena, was the wife of Winston Frederick Churchill Guest (who later married C. Z. Guest after their 1944 divorce).

 Beauport, Sleeper-McCann House was declared a National Historic Landmark in 2003.
 In 2008, due to new information on Sleeper's life emerging, the decision was made to acknowledge his homosexuality in tour guides of Beauport, "not to define Sleeper but to contextualize him."